Changing your name in Ohio

 The National Center for Transgender Equality has prepared a useful guide on changing your gender on US Passports.
 You can find that guide here.

 Changing Gender Marker on Social Security

 To change name and gender marker on your Social Security record, you need a certified name change order, certified birth certificate, a physician’s letter, and a photo ID.
-The letter can be written by a licensed therapist, general practitioner, endocrinologist, or surgeon.
+The letter can be written by a licensed physician (MD or DO).
 It can NOT be written by a life coach, religious authority, or social worker.

 Information on changing your gender marker with Social Security has been provided by the US Social Security administration and can be found here.

 Ohio Birth Certificate- Currently Ohio Dept. of Health does not permit the changing of gender marker on birth certificates although name changes can be accomlished.
 The Dpt. of Health does so on a belief that that Ohio’s statute does not give them authority to make such changes even if with a court order and currently all requests and court orders are simply being ignored and filed away.

 The statute does NOT prohibit such changes and Ohio is one of only three states where the process cannot be accomplished.
 TransOhio and other equlity organizations and the ACLU have been involved in numerous meetings with the Dpt. of Health to get them to change their errant policy and it may ultimately require more extensive legal action.
 TransOhio is encouraging all those who support such changes to write to the Dpt. of Health to encourage them to adopt the policy which has been put forth by TransOhio and other members of the coalition.
 The Ohio Dpt. of Health’s refusal to do so is not only not justified, it is placing transgender people at significant health risks.